ekanshsri09/weather-application/README.md

 1. Enter the name of a city.
 2. Press "Search" or hit Enter.
 3. View the current weather details instantly.

-Let me know if you'd like to add sections like installation instructions, screenshots, or API usage!